Prep Week and Finals Week

-- Registered ISU Student Organizations may not hold any meetings, functions, or sponsored events during the Dead Week period.
+- Registered ISU Student Organizations may not hold any meetings, functions, or sponsored events during the Prep Week period.
 Any exception to these restrictions must be authorized in advance by the Office of the Senior Vice President for Student Affairs.

 Policy approved by Faculty Senate, Senior Vice President and Provost, and President, 2013; Amended and approved by Faculty Senate, Senior Vice President and Provost, and President, 2017.

 Instructors are reminded that most students are enrolled in several courses each semester, and widespread violation of this policy can cause student workloads to be excessive as students begin their preparation for final examinations.